Daisy Bloom Filters: Introduction

-\textbf{Weighted Bloom Filters.} Bruck, Gao and Jiang~\cite{BruckGJ06weighted} explored the idea of letting the number $k_x$ of hash functions used depend on the element being inserted or queried.
-That is, they use a sequence of hash functions $h_1, h_2, \dots$ and insert $x$ by setting the bits in $k_x$ positions $h_1(x), h_2(x), \dots, h_{k_x}(x)$ to 1, where the parameter $k_x$ depends on $x$.
-Similarly, a query for $x$ checks whether the bits at positions $h_1(x), h_2(x), \dots, h_{k_x}(x)$ contain a $0$ (in which case we know that $x$ was not inserted), or contains only $1$s (in which case $x$ may have been inserted, but it could also be a false positive).

-Given information about the probability of inserting and querying each element, they set out to find an optimal choice of the parameters $k_x$ thats limit the false positive rate (in expectation over both the input and the query distribution).
+\paragraph*{Weighted Bloom Filters} Given information about the probability of inserting and querying each element, Bruck, Gao and Jiang~\cite{BruckGJ06weighted} set out to find an optimal choice of the parameters $k_x$ that limit the false positive rate (in expectation over both the input and the query distribution).
 The approach is to solve an unconstrained optimization problem where the variables $k_x$ can be any real number.
 In a post-processing step each $k_x$ is rounded to the nearest non-negative integer.
-Unfortunately this process does not lead to an optimal choice of parameters, and in fact does not guaranteed a non-trivial false positive rate.
+Unfortunately, this process does not lead to an optimal choice of parameters, and in fact, does not guarantee a non-trivial false positive rate.
 The issue is that the solution to the unconstrained problem may have many negative values of $k_x$, so even though the weighted sum $\sum_x p_x k_x$ is bounded, the post-processed sum $\sum_x p_x \max(k_x, 0)$ can be arbitrarily large.
 In particular, this is the case if at least one element is queried very rarely.
 This means that the weighted Bloom filter may consist only of 1s with high probability, resulting in a false positive probability of~1.

-Wang, Ji, Dang, Zheng and Zhao~\cite{WangJDZZ15improved} noticed that there is a mistake in~\cite{BruckGJ06weighted} that leads them to compute suboptimal values for $k_x$.
-They attempt to correct the values for $k_x$, but their analysis still suffers from the same, more fundamental, problem: the existence of a very rare query element drives the false positive rate to 1.
+The above issue was noted by Wang, Ji, Dang, Zheng and Zhao~\cite{WangJDZZ15improved} who attempt to correct the values for $k_x$, but their analysis still suffers from the same, more fundamental, problem: the existence of a very rare query element drives the false positive rate to 1.
 Wang et al.~\cite{WangJDZZ15improved} also show an information-theoretical ``approximate lower bound'' on the number of bits needed for a weighted Bloom filter with given distributions $\mathcal{P}$ and $\mathcal{Q}$.
 The sense in which the lower bound is approximate is not made precise, and the lower bound is certainly not tight (for example, it can be negative).